 EMERGENCY HOUSING ASSISTANCE PROGRAM (EHAP)

 Thank you for contacting Brothers Redevelopment for information on the Emergency Housing Assistance Program (EHAP).
 This website will provide you with information on eligibility, application requirements, process and frequently asked questions.
 Please read all the information provided.
-If you would like to apply for EHAP please click the button below to contact the Brothers Redevelopment EHAP team.
+If you have reviewed all information on this site and feel you qualify for and have a need for EHAP assistance, please click on the button below.
+This will direct you the the CO Department of Local Affairs Application link.
+Once at the page click on Renters and Homeowners and then click on APPLY HERE.

 HOW DOES EHAP WORK?